pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 There are a few easy ways to go about adding definitions in TS.
 I won't cover these, but the one I usually settle on is my own mini @types folder, very much like the `/nodes_modules/@types` one.

-I'll add the folder `types` and the package folder `remark-highlight.js` and the types file `index.d.ts`
+I'll add the folder `types` and the package folder `remark-highlight.js` and the types file `index.d.ts`, or altogether `/types/remark-highlight.js/index.d.ts`

 ![types folder](/minimal-nextjs-blog-part3-show-post/types-folder.png)

-Then in the types file, I'll add the following, just enough to stop the error.
-If i decided to use more of the package, I'll continue to build out its types.
+Then in the types file, I'll add the following, which is just enough to stop the error.
+If I decided to use more of the package, later on, I'll continue to build out its types.

 ```ts
 declare module 'remark-highlight.js' {